Borrow up to $10,000 in as little as 20 minutes— but watch out for high APRs.

 While LoanMax title loans come with a few incentives, consider these potential drawback before applying:

 A 300% APR is high, but it might not be as expensive as it sounds if you repay your title loan on time.
 The real danger comes when you roll over your loan.
-LoanMax allows you to do this six times, requiring you to pay off the interest that added up each time.
+LoanMax allows you to do this six times if you can pay off the interest that’s added up.
 This means you could end up paying 150% of your loan amount in interest and fees over those six months.
+And depending on how much you borrow, this could easily lead to thousands of dollars dropped on a loan without much to show for it.

-LoanMax doesn’t share your information with other companies for marketing purposes, so there’s no need to opt out to protect your personal information.
-In contrast, most lenders require you to opt out.
+LoanMax doesn’t share your information with other companies for marketing purposes, so there’s no need to opt out to protect your personal information — unlike most lenders that may choose sell your info to third parties.

-LoanMax doesn’t have a strong online reputation as of November 2018 — not surprising for a short-term lender.
-The Better Business Bureau (BBB) gives it a B rating, due in part to the 98 complaints filed against it in the last three years.
-It also averages 1 out of 5 stars based on three customer reviews.
+LoanMax doesn’t have a strong online — not surprising for a short-term lender.
+The Better Business Bureau (BBB) gives it a failing grade, due in part to near-200 complaints filed against it in the last three years.

 Am I eligible?